jordanandrewww/week-2-data-analysis-mini-project/README.md

 4. Visualization

-- Scatterplot of Tickets_Sold vs. Revenue_clean colored by cluster
+- Scatterplot of Tickets_Sold vs. Revenue_clean colored by cluster (when run inside the dev container, you can view the scatterplot locally, as the file called clusters.png will be created automatically and you can click on it to view)